stefusilviu/axiscomposer/readme.txt

 = Dummy data =

-Axis Builder comes with some dummy data you can use to see how page layouts look; either import dummy_data.xml via the [WordPress importer](http://wordpress.org/extend/plugins/wordpress-importer/).
+AxisBuilder comes with some dummy data you can use to see how page layouts look; either import dummy_data.xml via the [WordPress importer](http://wordpress.org/extend/plugins/wordpress-importer/).

 == Frequently Asked Questions ==

-= Where can I find Axis Builder documentation and user guides? =
+= Where can I find AxisBuilder documentation and user guides? =

-For help setting up and configuring Axis Builder please refer to our [user guide](http://docs.axisthemes.com/document/axis-builder/)
+For help setting up and configuring AxisBuilder please refer to our [user guide](http://docs.axisthemes.com/document/axis-builder/)

-For extending or theming Axis Builder, see our [codex](http://docs.axisthemes.com/documentation/plugins/axis-builder/axis-builder-codex/).
+For extending or theming AxisBuilder, see our [codex](http://docs.axisthemes.com/documentation/plugins/axis-builder/axis-builder-codex/).

 = Where can I get support or talk to other users? =